Chapter 3 – Relationship to Clients – annotated

 [4] Co-operation with the successor lawyer will normally include providing any memoranda of fact and law that have been prepared by the lawyer in connection with the matter, but confidential information not clearly related to the matter should not be divulged without the written consent of the client.

-[5] A lawyer acting for several clients in a case or matter who ceases to act for one or more of them should co-operate with the successor lawyer or lawyers to the extent required by the rules and should seek to avoid any unseemly rivalry, whether real or apparent.
+[5] A lawyer acting for several clients in a case or matter who ceases to act for one or more of them should co-operate with the successor lawyer or lawyers to the extent required by the Code and should seek to avoid any unseemly rivalry, whether real or apparent.

 [6] In the absence of a reasonable objection, a lawyer who is discharged or withdraws continues to have a duty to promptly sign appropriately drafted court orders that have been granted or agreed to while the lawyer was counsel.
 This duty continues, notwithstanding subsequent instructions of the client.